-Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems.
+Bleeding gums are the most common symptom of gum disease.
+But it can also point to other health problems.

-Occasional bleeding of the gums can be the result of brushing your teeth too vigorously or wearing dentures that do not fit correctly.
-Frequent episodes of gum bleeding, however, can indicate more serious conditions, such as:
+Occasional bleeding of the gums can be caused by brushing your teeth too vigorously or wearing dentures that don’t fit correctly.
+Frequent gum bleeding can also indicate more serious conditions, including:

 Symptoms of gingivitis include:

 - soreness in the mouth and around the gums

 - bleeding gums

 Periodontal disease (periodontitis) can occur when gingivitis becomes advanced.
 Periodontal disease is an infection of the gums, jawbone, and supportive tissues that connect your teeth and gums.
 Periodontitis can cause your teeth to loosen or fall out.